raul23/steering-behaviors/README.rst

   with it (0.5).
 However, for the sake of this arriving project, I didn't inclue the other behaviors.
 - The user can control a red "zombie" (.i.e. ball) with the arrow keys and can move it anywhere around the canvas so that the other green "zombies" can use it as a target to follow and destination.

-I added nine rectangular obstacles and left enough some space between them so that the green "zombies" can take a path between them.

   .. raw:: html